Orgeldream/wyrdhord/README.md

 All apps set to recieve MIDI on omni channel so you can sequence them with your DAW or whatever.

-The apps should work on all browser equipped devices, still some tweaks/fixes to do in the UI!
+The apps should work on all browser equipped devices.

 Please send or link me to anything you create with them!